MdSadiqMd/FlyMate-Flights-Service/README.md

 ## Configuration

 4. Configure your database by editing `config/config.json`.
-Provide the database name and password if needed.
+Provide the database name and password.

 ## Database Creation